ahstenzel/mars-c/README.md

 # mars
-Platform agnostic game creation library with bindings for many languages.
+Platform agnostic game creation library.
+Written in C with bindings for many languages.